harness/developer-hub/tutorials/cd-pipelines/secret-and-secret-managers/secret-secretmanager.md

     - Enter the name `print secret`.
     - Select **Inline** to store the pipeline in Harness.
     - Select **Start** and, in the Pipeline Studio, toggle to **YAML** to use the YAML editor.
     - Select **Edit YAML** to enable edit mode.
-Copy the contents of [secret-sanitization.yaml](https://github.com/harness-community/harnesscd-example-apps/blob/master/harness-platform/secrets/secret-sanitization.yaml) and Paste.
+Copy the contents of [secret-sanitization.yaml](https://github.com/harness-community/harnesscd-example-apps/blob/master/harness-platform/secrets/secret-sanitization.yaml) and paste it.
-    - Select Save to save the pipeline.
+    - Select **Save** to save the pipeline.

 ### Run the pipeline